-- You and your athlete may also discuss your athlete's plans post-childbirth (e.g. childcare, approximate timings of when your athlete plans to come back, etc).
-It would be reasonable to expect your athlete to notify you 12 weeks (or earlier if your athlete wants to return sooner and has been 'signed off' by their SGB doctor) in advance of their return to training.
-If possible, this should also be tied in with your athlete speaking to a female athlete health specialist and physiotherapist.
-The UKSI has a UK-wide network of pelvic health physiotherapists, which your athlete is encouraged to access. - It is recommended that athletes undertake a pelvic health screen during their pregnancy, because this may influence their ability and time to return to training post-childbirth and reduce the risk of pelvic trauma during the delivery of their baby. - You should proactively discuss with your athlete the support mechanisms for when your athlete returns (e.g., childcare arrangements around travel, training and competition, breastfeeding, training sessions, post-childbirth consultations, and frequency of communication).
+- You and your SGB may also discuss your plans post-childbirth (e.g. childcare, approximate timings of when you plan to come back, etc).
+It would be reasonable for you to notify your SGB 12 weeks (or earlier if you want to return sooner and have been 'signed off' by your SGB doctor) in advance of your return to training.
+If possible, this should also be tied in with you speaking to a female athlete health specialist and physiotherapist.
+The UKSI has a UK-wide network of pelvic health physiotherapists, which you are encouraged to access. - It is recommended that you discuss with your SGB undertaking a pelvic health screen during your pregnancy, because this may influence your ability and time to return to training post-childbirth and reduce the risk of pelvic trauma during the delivery of your baby. - Your SGB should proactively discuss with you the support mechanisms for when you return to training and competition (e.g. childcare arrangements around travel, training and competition, breastfeeding, training sessions, any post-childbirth consultations, and frequency of communication).
 These will need to be addressed on a case-by-case basis.
-However, please note that any additional support provided to your athlete (e.g. childcare arrangements while training and/or competing abroad) is expected to be for no longer than 12 months post-childbirth.
-This is at your discretion.
+However, please note that any additional support provided by your SGB (e.g. childcare arrangements while training and/or competing abroad) is expected to be for no longer than 12 months post-childbirth.
+This is at the discretion of your SGB.
 Should you have any questions specifically on this, please contact pregnancyguidance@uksport.gov.uk or a HCSI.

-- 1. Ensure frequency of communication with your athlete is mutually agreed - 2.
-In what ways can your athlete be engaged with the programme? - 3.
-Is there a proposed timeline for post-childbirth, including return to training? - 4.
-Is there any additional support your athlete needs from you post-childbirth?
+- 1. Ensure frequency of communication with your SGB is agreed. - 2.
+How will you remain engaged with your SGB throughout your pregnancy? - 3.
+Do you have a proposed timeline post-childbirth, including returning to training?
+Is there any additional support you need from your SGB post-childbirth?